kitab-project-org/kitab-project-org.github.io/_pages/research/arabic-pasts.md

   nav: "research"
 ---

-This annual exploratory and informal workshop offers the opportunity to reflect on history writing in Arabic.
+This annual exploratory and informal workshop co-hosted with SOAS University and the University of Oxford offers the opportunity to reflect on history writing in Arabic.

 Papers at this workshop elucidate the following sorts of questions: